Daniel-Alp/dalp_website/index.markdown

 excerpt: "A repository for my favourite projects"
 ---
 # A Bit About Me
 Hi!
 I'm a Grade 12 Student attending St. Theresa of Lisieux Catholic High School.
-I am interested in mathematics, computer science, and robotics, and am always finding new ways to explore these fields further.
+I am interested in mathematics, computer science, and robotics, and am always finding new ways to further explore these fields.
 Thanks for checking out my website!